shoaib-31/E-commerece-Platform/README.md

 ## About this project

 This project is a E-commerce Platform which be used to buy and sell products where users can both become a simple customer or a Business Owner who can add his products.
 It has been build using MERN stack technology with redux toolkit for state management of the application.
-Also there is a admin role where a user can signup as a Admin and then he/she can manage users and products on the webapp.